mliew21396/remote-work-u2/week-5/5-bingo-solo-challenge/README.md

 Your goals in this challenge are to:
 - Keep all of the logic and variables inside of the class bingo_board.
 Method calls can be outside.
 - Create a method to generate a letter ( b, i, n, g, o) and a number (1-100)
-- Check the called column for the number called.
+- Check the column for the number.
 - If the number is in the column, replace with an 'x'
 - Display a column to the console
 - Display the board to the console (prettily)